l. Provisions, Contingent Liabilities and Contingent Assets

 ii.
 The Additional Director General Foreign Trade (ADGFT) had levied penalty of Rs.
 17,000 lakhs for irregular / non fulfilment of export obligation and the same has been confirmed by the Appellate Bench of DGFT, New Delhi.
 The company has been advised that the order is bad in law and accordingly has agitated the matter before the appropriate forum.
 No provision has been made in the Accounts for the same.

 iii.
 Pursuant to scheme of amalgamation sanctioned by the Hon'ble Bombay High Court with Particle Board India Limited during 2011, a land parcel situated at Kanju Marg, held by Particle Board India Limited was transferred to the Company.
 Revenue department has raised a demand for unearned income in this regard.
-The company has filed a filed writ petition with the Hon'ble Bombay High Court in respect of same and the writ is pending for hearing.
+The company has filed a writ petition with the Hon'ble Bombay High Court in respect of same and the writ is pending for hearing.
 Stay was granted on 26th March,2018.
 However same was confirmed as interim relief by order dated 09th September, 2019.
-During the year the Company has received an order from the Revenue Department quashing this demand in favour of the Company.
+The Company had received an order from the Revenue Department quashing this demand in favour of the Company in the previous year.

-The Company was in the process of negotiating with the JMFARC for the restructuring of its facilities.
-On 20th April, 2024 the Company has received communication from JMFARC notifying the Company that pursuant to the Assignment Agreement dated 20th April, 2024, JMFARC has assigned the financial assets of the Company together with all underlying rights, titles, interests, securities, guarantees etc. thereof in favour of Authum Investment & Infrastructure Limited ("AIIL”)
+In April 2024, JMFARC notified the Company that pursuant to the Assignment Agreement dated 20 th April, 2024, JMFARC had assigned the financial assets of the Company together with all underlying rights, titles, interests, securities, guarantees etc. thereof in favour of Authum Investment & Infrastructure Limited (“Authum/AIIL").

 Capital of the Company, for the purpose of capital management, include issued equity capital, securities premium and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximise shareholders value.